State Summary

 Party official may also petition for candidate

-Any candidate at the county, city, township or village level who believes he or she is aggrieved on account of fraud or mistake in the canvass or returns of the votes may apply for a recount of one or multiple precincts.
+Any candidate at the county, city, township or village level who believes he or she is aggrieved on account of error in the canvass or returns of the votes may apply for a recount of one or multiple precincts.

-The candidate must be able to “allege a good-faith belief that but for fraud or mistake, the candidate would have had a reasonable chance of winning the election.”
+The candidate must be able to “allege a good-faith belief that, but for error in the canvass or returns of the votes, the candidate would have had a reasonable chance of winning the election.”
 Mich.
 Comp.
 Laws § 168.862.
+The number of votes requested to be recounted in a recount petition must be greater than the difference in votes between the petitioning candidate and the winning candidate.

 For elections for state senators and representatives, party officials may petition for recounts when the vote margin is 500 votes or less for senatorial contests and 200 votes or less for representative contests.
-In these cases the state political party chair may apply for a recount on behalf of the candidate and need not allege fraud or mistake.
+In these cases the state political party chair may apply for a recount on behalf of the candidate.
 Mich.
 Comp.
 Laws § 168.879(2).

 Timing: Mich.
 Comp.
 Laws §§ 168.879(1)(c), 168.866(3) and 168.875.